How To Communicate In A Relationship?

 Understanding Why Communication Matters

-While wanting to avoid conflict, sweeping problems under the rug only allow fractures to form over time.
-Expressing ourselves with empathy and care, then collaborative problem-solving strengthens bonds of understanding and teamwork.
-Without open dialogue, assumptions and negative interpretations are more likely to damage a relationship.
+The desire not to conflict leads only to sweeping problems under the rug, allowing fissures to emerge after a time.
+If we speak with empathy and caution, followed by collaborative problem-solving strengthen bonds of understanding and teamwork.
+At the same time, without open dialogue, assumptions and negative interpretations are more likely to damage a relationship.

 Common Barriers to Effective Communication